About this listing

-Little things are provided in the flat, such as a hairdryer, international plug adaptors and umbrellas.
+Little things are provided in the apartment, such as a hairdryer, international plug adaptors and umbrellas.
 Let me know if you need London Oyster cards for public transport (electronic cards for you to use and top up) or a UK SIM loaded cellphone.

 The clock tower was designed by Sir George Gilbert Scott like an Italian bell tower but never held bells.
 The clock never has and does not ring.
 The clock tower's height lends itself to some extraordinary events.
 See YouTube for a video of an aerialist on a rope (Gisele Edwards).

 This listing is for a suite best described as an apartment within an apartment.
 It is for a bedroom with double bed, en suite bathroom, en suite kitchen and sofa and table and TV.
 There is central hi-fi throughout the house and a hifi jack in a wall in the room.
 The kitchen is small but adequate for small meals, breakfasts and microwaving food.

 If there are more than 2 of you or you want a different bed arrangement from a double bed (eg extra mattresses) please discuss this in advance with me before booking.